DesignPatternsPHP/DesignPatternsPHP/Behavioral/Memento/README.rst

 Purpose
 -------

-It provides the ability to restore an object to its previous state (undo via rollback) or to gain access to state of the object, without revealing its implementation (ie, the object is not required to have a functional for return the current state).
+It provides the ability to restore an object to it's previous state (undo via rollback) or to gain access to state of the object, without revealing it's implementation (i.e., the object is not required to have a functional for return the current state).

 The memento pattern is implemented with three objects: the Originator, a